 This post was sponsored by the American Egg Board’s Egg Nutrition Center.
 As always, all opinions are my own.

-Eggs in a curry?
-You bet!
-Being Desi, it’s fair to say curries are a staple in my home.
-I’ve been making them, like forever.
-I fondly remember, being my grandma’s sidekick, as a 5-year old, in her kitchen.
-It was pure joy.
 I was dazzled by her creativity, her ability to turn something basic into something brilliant.
 And, when I think about some of my most cherished memories, many of them involve food and her.
 Watching my grandmother pour love into every recipe was pretty magical.
 She, along with my mother, taught me everything I know about cooking.

 Fast forward, and my 6-year old is as eager as I was, always ready to roll up his sleeves and get cooking.
 And, little man couldn’t wait to make this egg curry recipe with me.